sridhar-sp/android-template-repo/README.md

 | **Light** | ![Light Theme](docs/home_screen_light.png) | ![Light Theme 2](docs/home_screen_light_2.png) | ![Light Theme 3](docs/home_screen_light_3.png) |

 # Readme is still in draft version.

-# What's inside this

-This is a template repo for android project, it has convention plugin to allow sharing the build config with other modules, it also uses modern build style like using toml file for version management and etc.

 # What's a convention plugin